FruitbatM/explore-national-parks-of-japan/testing.md

 - A full screen overlay navigation is fully functional and responsive.
 - When clicked on the nav links every navigation link goes to the expected section and the overlay navigation closes.
 - When hover over each navigation link, it changes the color correctly.
-- Close button (x) works correctly - it closes the overlay navigation
+- Close button (x) works correctly - it closes the overlay navigation.

 ## Social media icons